 Submitted for the Record

-- Michelle Bachelet, United Nations High Commissioner for Human Rights, "32nd Special Session of the Human Rights Council on the Implications of the Ongoing Situation in the Republic of the Sudan," November 5, 2021
+Michelle Bachelet, United Nations High Commissioner for Human Rights, Statement to the 32nd Special Session of the Human Rights Council on the Implications of the Ongoing Situation in the Republic of the Sudan," November 5, 2021